foundry-vtt-community/wiki.js/development/getting-started-with-development.md

 ```

 With this enabled, you'll see every hook that fires as you interact with Foundry's UI and what arguments it is passed.

+## Common Hurdles and How to Overcome Them